softwrengr/CircularTimeView/README.md

-        Below line are the code to Set Time programmatically.
+        Below lines are the code to set Time programmatically.
         SetStartHour(0,0,0,0) accept 4 parameter startHour, startMinutes, endHour and endMinutes. you can adjust as per your requirements also.